uptimeproject/dns/README.md

 Specifying the nameserver is optional.

+As it is built on top of [spatie/dns](https://github.com/spatie/dns) this tool is inherently built on `dig`.
+Make sure you have dig installed, otherwise you cannot use this package!

 ## How to contribute

 Feel free to create a PR if you have any ideas for improvements.
 Or create an issue.